-Formative assessment is an important element of the programme to help learners learn more effectively and to improve their performance QAA Quality Code, and opportunities for formative assessment are included in each module.
+Formative assessment is an important element of the programme to help learners learn more effectively and to improve their performance QAA Quality Code, <a href=Chapter B6 and opportunities for formative assessment are included in each module.

 There are some examinations, notably in BUSM 2811 Accounting and Finance, where assessment is exclusively by way of different types of examination.
 This is primarily to allow students to obtain optional SAGE accreditation (see also section 22).